US STOCKS-Wall St set for weekly gains on signs of cooling inflation

 "The major indices are trading near highs going back to May and June and those highs are now serving as near-term resistance," said Adam Sarhan, chief executive of 50 Park Investments.

-Meanwhile, banks .SPXBK edged 0.3% lower but were still on track to extend their rally for sixth straight week.
+Meanwhile, banks .SPXBK rose 0.5% and were on track to extend their rally for sixth straight week, with JPMorgan & Chase JPM.N and Morgan Stanley MS.N advancing 0.7% each.

 Data showed U.S. consumer sentiment ticked further up in August from a record low this summer and American households' near-term outlook for inflation eased again on easing gasoline prices.